Understanding the Exact Cost of an Employee

 Even though salary or wage is the largest expense of an employee cost, it is not the only determining factor of the total cost of an employee.

-Pure market based salary structures are getting out of functionality nowadays, so many companies consider the minimum salary wage and the industry in which the employee works to determine the cost of the employee.
-The use of compensation benchmarking tools is widespread and pretty helpful in the process, since these tools offer compensation solutions developed by compensation professionals.
+Pure middle market based salary structures are getting out of functionality nowadays, so many companies consider the minimum salary wage and the industry in which the employee works to determine the cost of the employee.
+The use of <compensation benchmarking tools is widespread and pretty helpful in the process, since these tools offer compensation solutions developed by compensation professionals.

 3. Mandatory Payments